Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: Introduction

-We propose a model with a tunable memory response (which we distinguish from directional persistence) while ignoring hydrodynamic effects for a particle's modification of and response to its environment by considering such effects as built-in, rather than emergent, features.
-In this model, the particle is a mobile source of diffusing surfactant that descends its self-produced concentration gradient, resulting in a sustained ``swimming'' state.
-To recover the stochasticity produced by local fluctuations in the surfactant gradient, we introduce additive Brownian noise.
-The interaction of the noise and self-produced concentration gradient result in directional reorientations mimicking those produced by the experimental particles.
+Motivated by the experimental system, we employ a model with a tunable memory response (which we distinguish from directional persistence) that qualitatively captures the essential features of the droplets and ignores the details of Marangoni stresses and hydrodynamic effects.
+In this model, the particle is a mobile source of diffusing surfactant that descends its self-produced concentration gradient, resulting in a sustained ``swimming'' state and self-avoidant memory tied to the diffusion timescale.
+To reproduce the coarse-grained effect of the random reorientations after each switch from the quadrupolar hydrodynamic mode of the experimental particles, we introduce thermal-like noise into the droplet's equation of motion.
 This results in enhanced diffusion that intuitively one might expect the encoded self-avoidant memory to amplify as the particle evades its own past locations.
 However, we find the opposite: a suppression of enhanced diffusion over that predicted by an ABP with the same velocity and orientational persistence.
 We find evidence of {\em transient self-caging} as a possible explanation for this behavior.
-Furthermore, we surmise that this contrast from the motivating experimental systems is likely due to the origin of the noise: in the experiment, local hydrodynamic effects produce the random reorientations, but in our model, the additive Brownian noise perturbs the memory-induced swimming direction.